18F/join.tts.gsa.gov/pages/positions/18f-user-experience-designer.md

 User experience designers at 18F drive research activities, derive insights, generate concepts, communicate those concepts visually, and work with developers and product managers to build and test them.
 They foster best practices in user-centered design within 18F and across the federal government through advocacy and coaching.

 18F UX designers have deep strength in design research (both generative and evaluative).
-No one can be equally expert at everything, but in addition to design research, we look for strong craft skills, confidence, and sophistication in at least one of the following areas: interaction design, service design, and information architecture.
+No one can be equally expert at everything, but in addition to design research, we look for strong craft skills, confidence, and sophistication in at least one of the following areas: interaction design, product design, service design, and information architecture.

 As a UX designer, you’ll work in cross-functional teams of experts in design, product strategy, technical architecture, software engineering, data science, and procurement.
 In addition to building useful and usable digital services, you will be helping teams improve their user-centered design practice, and helping teams without those practices get started.